veillette/physics-book/contents/ch7KineticEnergyAndTheWorkEnergyTheorem.md

 <div class="title">
 Determining the Work to Accelerate a Package
 </div>
-Suppose that you push on the 30.0-kg package in [Figure](#fig2) with a constant force of 120 N through a distance of 0.800 m, and that the opposing friction force averages 5.00 N.
+Suppose that you push on the 30.0-kg package in [Figure 2](#fig2) with a constant force of 120 N through a distance of 0.800 m, and that the opposing friction force averages 5.00 N.
 (a) Calculate the net work done on the package.
 (b) Solve the same problem as in part (a), this time by finding the work done by each force that contributes to the net force.